Online Engineering Programs Home

 3Purdue University

-Purdue University’s online graduate engineering program consistently ranks among the top ten programs by US News and World Report.
+Purdue University’s online graduate engineering program consistently ranks among the top three programs by US News and World Report.

 Purdue offers an interdisciplinary biomedical engineering program that culminates in an MSE/MS degree.
 The program allows students to focus largely on biomedical engineering and offers them technical knowledge too.
 This program is ideal for students who are looking to build a competitive edge in the healthcare and biomedical industry.
 The faculty for the program includes the same renowned professors who teach on-campus classes.